• Skip to primary navigation

 Electrolux advanced fridge freezer unit

-Can I Lie a Fridge Down to Move it?
+Can you Lay Down a Fridge or Freezer to Move it?

 As mentioned above, It is always best to keep a fridge or freezer upright when moving, if possible, but if you do need to lie it down make sure you carry out the following 9 steps to protect your fridge or freezer when moving.
 Additionally, it you are moving the unit in an upright position you should also use the below steps: